Favourite Things

 assisted with plot labelling.

-Most recently, the latest versions of dplyr and purrr have presented a host of enhancements.
+More recently, dplyr and purrr have presented a host of enhancements.
 For example, the .by

 argument in mutate

-and friends offers a neat alternative to group_by
+and friends offers a concise temporary alternative to group_by

 and ungroup